jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 ## Week 4 - Day 2
 Edu gave a lecture on CNC machines and types of motors.
 We were given tips on how to manage the files, how to operate the machine and how to deal with the material and cutting with the tool.
 We also learned about processes such as nesting that avoids material waste (using online programs such as svgnest).
 He also deep dived on security and how this is vital when working with CNC.

+Our plan is to use the CNC machine as an "add-on" to our Perception Board.
+The board needs a small table that allows children to view it standing up, so we will use our wood material to execute this complementary table.